eugenia1984/english/glossary.md

 - **security** refers to the practice of keeping people and places safe.
 In a sentence, you might say, ``He works in security, protecting buildings``.

 - **security protocol**: refers to specific procedures designed to protect systems, networks, or data from unauthorized access or threats.
-For example:

-`Our security protocols require two-factor authentication for all logins.` -> This means that the use of two-factor authentication for logging in is a part of the procedures related to protecting the system.
+For example: `Our security protocols require two-factor authentication for all logins.` -> This means that the use of two-factor authentication for logging in is a part of the procedures related to protecting the system.

 - **self-taught** means learning things by yourself, not from a school or teacher.
 It's when you learn something on your own.
 The word **taught** is from teach, which means to give someone knowledge or to show how to do something.
 So, if you are ``self-taught``, you have learned something by yourself.

+- **send it over to**: means to deliver a file, document, or message to another person, often by email or online.
+For example: `I'll send it over to the design team after making the changes`. –> This means transferring the document to them.

 - **seriousl**y is used when you want to show that something is important or true.
 It helps to make what you are saying stronger.
 For example, if you say, ``I seriously love programming``, it means you really love programming a lot.
 Or, if you say, ``Take this project seriously``, it means you think the project is very important and should be treated with care.

 - **serious**: means showing deep thought, not joking, or focusing intensely on something important.
 For example, ``He is serious about learning English``.
 This shows he is very focused and committed to learning English, not doing it just for fun.

-- **ssetback**: is something that delays or prevents progress.
+- **setback**: is something that delays or prevents progress.
 Slow or inefficient computers might make tasks take longer, reducing efficiency.
 For example: `The project faced a setback due to a critical bug`. -> The project was delayed or had problems because of a serious software issue.

 - **set for**: **set**means that something is arranged, planned, or scheduled for a specific time or purpose.
 The preposition **for** is used to indicate the time or purpose of the planned event.
 For example: `The meeting is set for 3 PM tomorrow.` -> This means the meeting is scheduled to take place at that time.